zbzailab/Astroverse-i18n/src/content/posts/us/astro-syntax.md

 When using dynamic tags:

 - **Variable names must be capitalized.** For example, use `Element`, not `element`.
-Otherwise, second will try to render your variable name as a literal HTML tag.
+Otherwise, astro will try to render your variable name as a literal HTML tag.

-- **Hydration directives are not supported.** When using [`client:*` hydration directives](/en/core-concepts/framework-components/#hydrating-interactive-components), second needs to know which components to bundle for production, and the dynamic tag pattern prevents this from working.
+- **Hydration directives are not supported.** When using [`client:*` hydration directives](/en/core-concepts/framework-components/#hydrating-interactive-components), astro needs to know which components to bundle for production, and the dynamic tag pattern prevents this from working.

 ### Fragments